-As a brand we are committed to furthering our sustainability and are dedicated to working hard on ways to reduce our company carbon footprint.
+As a brand we are committed to constantly furthering our sustainability - both from an environmental and social angle.

-We have partnered with Carbon Footprint Ltd, a UK-based company that delivers solutions for carbon management and carbon offsetting across the world.
-They are an award-winning family-owned business and are also founding members of the Quality Assurance Standard (QAS) for carbon offsetting, which ensures offset credits are not double-counted (used more than once).
-They are advocates in practicing what they preach – certified to ISO14001:2015, ISO9001:2015 and carbon neutral.
+We have partnered with the award winning Carbon Footprint Ltd, a UK-based company that delivers solutions for carbon management offsetting across the world.
+Founding members of the Quality Assurance Standard (QAS) for carbon offsetting, certified to ISO14001:2015, ISO9001:2015 and carbon neutral.

 The donated funds from your purchases are used to support the following environmental initiatives: